hy-3/42_fractal/README.md

 $ ./fractal julia 1
 $ ./fractal julia 2
 $ ./fractal julia 3
 (You can choose 1 to 3 for different Julia set or You can just change fixed real number and imaginary number in source code)

->> Controle image <<
+>> Key & Mouse controle <<
-* Once opening the graphical image, you can move around with arrow keys to go LEFT, RIGHT, UP and DOWN.
-* You can zoom in with 'i' and zoom out with 'o' character key.
+[LEFT, RIGHT, UP and DOWN key]            : Move around in the image ['i' character key or Mouse scroll up]    : Zoom in ['o' character key or Mouse scroll down]  : Zoom out [ESC key]                                 : Close the window & Finish the program
 ```